HeRo-Q: A General Framework for Stable Low Bit Quantization via Hessian Conditioning: Abstract

 \section{Abstract}

 Post-Training Quantization (PTQ), a mainstream model compression technique, often leads to the paradoxical “low-error, high-loss” phenomenon because it focuses solely on minimizing quantization error.
 The root cause lies in the Hessian matrix of the LLM loss landscape: a few high-curvature directions are extremely sensitive to perturbations.
-To address this, we propose the Hessian Robust Quantization (HeRo-Q) algorithm, which applies a lightweight, learnable rotation-compression matrix to the weight space prior to quantization.
-This joint framework reshapes the loss landscape by reducing the largest Hessian eigenvalue and reducing its max eigenvalue, thereby significantly enhancing robustness to quantization noise.
+To address this, we propose the Hessian Robust Quantization (HeRo-Q) algorithm, which applies a lightweight, learnable rotation-compression matrix to the weight space before quantization.
+HeRo-Q quantizes weights in a Hessian-conditioned coordinate system, suppressing sharp effective-curvature directions and improving robustness to low-bit noise.
 HeRo-Q requires no architectural modifications, incurs negligible computational overhead, and integrates seamlessly into existing PTQ pipelines.
-Experiments on Llama and Qwen models show that HeRo-Q consistently outperforms state-of-the-art methods—including GPTQ, AWQ, and SpinQuant—not only achieving superior performance under standard W4A8 settings, but also excelling in the highly challenging W3A16 ultra-low-bit regime, where it boosts GSM8K accuracy on Llama-3-8B to 70.15\% and effectively avoids the logical collapse commonly seen in aggressive quantization.
+Experiments on Llama and Qwen models show that HeRo-Q consistently outperforms state-of-the-art methods—including GPTQ, AWQ, and SpinQuant—not only achieving superior performance under standard W4A8 settings, but also excelling in the highly challenging W3A16 ultra-low-bit regime, where it boosts GSM8K accuracy on Llama-3.1-8B to 70.15\% and effectively avoids the logical collapse commonly seen in aggressive quantization.